Find out more here!

 And my experience of change or improvement when it comes to other diseases or conditions has been shared by others.

 Last week, I received an email from a man whose brother has MS–Multiple Sclerosis.
-And though Armour has not taken his MS away, it allowed him to move from this wheelchair to a walker!
-That is impressive.
+And though natural desiccated thyroid has not taken his MS away, it allowed him to move from this wheelchair to a walker!
+That is quite impressive.

-So I am left wondering: what other conditions or diseases, which are unique in themselves, are worsened being undiagnosed thanks to the lousy TSH lab test or the inadequate treatment of Synthroid, Levoxyl, levothyroxine, Eltroxin and all other T4-only medications?
+So I am left wondering: what other conditions or diseases, which are unique in themselves, are worsened being either undiagnosed or dosed the lousy TSH lab test range…or due to the inadequate treatment of Synthroid, Levoxyl, levothyroxine, Eltroxin, Tirosent and all other T4-only medications for all to many like myself?
 It’s awful to think about it.

 A toxin which could explain why SO many of us have thyroid disease